iwanders/micro_hap/README.md

 - The global state number is in the advertisement, this is how iOS knows it should connect to retrieve the state.
 - Add periodic 'service' method to handle global state counter, advertisement and expiring timed writes to free slots.
 - How do the advertisements actually work?
+- And what about notify while a connection is active?
 - ~Clear the session, pair_verify and pair_setup on disconnect, currently it requires a powercycle to reset state.~ Can pair numerous times now.
 - Numerous comments starting with `// NONCOMPLIANCE` where I ignored something that should probably be handled.
 - How much is shared between BLE & IP?
 Can we implement IP as well with minimal work?